de-nel/FFT-Butterfly/README.md

 ## Notes

-- Synthesised on INTEL CYCLONE V SOC FPGA and working
+- Synthesised on INTEL CYCLONE V SOC FPGA
 - `fft_butterfly.sv` is the top module
 - Coded a `controller.sv` and `datapath.sv` structure
 - `debounce` slide switches with 50 MHz clock